byuflowlab/FLOWUnsteady/docs/src/index.md

 In the absence of a mesh,
 1. the rVPM does not suffer from the numerical dissipation introduced by a mesh
 2. integrates over coarser discretizations without losing physical accuracy
-3. derivatives are calculated analytically rather than approximated through a stencil
+3. derivatives are calculated analytically rather than approximated through a stencil.

 Furthermore, rVPM is highly efficient since it uses computational elements only where there is vorticity (rather than meshing the entire space), making it 100x faster than conventional mesh-based LES with comparable accuracy.

-While rVPM is well suited for resolving unbounded flows (wakes), it is difficult to introduce solid boundaries in its computational domain.
+While rVPM is well suited for resolving unbounded flows (wakes), complications arise when attempting to impose boundary conditions (solid boundaries) on the flow.
-This is because (1) the method is meshless, and (2) boundary conditions must be imposed in the Navier-Stokes equations in the form of vorticity.
+This is because (1) the method is meshless, and (2) boundary conditions must be imposed on the Navier-Stokes equations in the form of vorticity.
 FLOWUnsteady is a framework designed to introduce solid boundaries into the rVPM using actuator models.
 Wings and rotors are introduced in the computational domain through actuator